 As we near the end of this year, a new season arrives; one that brings cooler weather.
 Perhaps one of the biggest benefits is a supply of fresh, in-season ingredients that can offer you a great addition to your healthy diet.

 From sweet citrus to root vegetables, fall produce offers a wide range of flavors and health benefits you and your family can enjoy.
 Below, we explore some of the top in-season produce and the health benefits each provides.

 Classic red beets can be found in your local grocery store year-round, but the primary season for these vegetables usually extends from November through the winter months.
-Fresh beets can also be found seasonally on restaurant menus, especially fine-dining establishments.
+Fresh beets can also be found seasonally on restaurant menus, especially in fine-dining establishments.